mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 Over the course of the year, I saw more and more developers teach what they knew in paid courses.
 TinyPilot had shown me how powerful it could be to align my blog with my business, so I felt like if people liked my writing, they might buy a course about how I do it.

 The course was much harder than I expected.
 What I planned to be 30-40 hours of work turned into nearly 200.
-I released the course in January, and the audience turned out to be smaller than I expected, but I'm still proud of the course, and many of the customers who have watched it have told me that it taught them a lot.
+I [released the course](https://hitthefrontpage.com) in January, and the audience turned out to be smaller than I expected, but I'm still proud of the material, and many of the customers who have watched it have told me that it taught them a lot.

 | Metric            | 2020        |
 |-------------------|-------------|